 Shift the drive select lever into the neutral or park position.
-The corresponding indicator light should come on.
-If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.
+The corresponding indicator light should come on, if it does not come on, have a Yamaha dealer check the electrical circuit.

 The engine can be started under the following conditions: